 Lucky for us low carb-ers, the low carb fruits list includes some of the tastiest fruit nature has to offer!
-That said, there are some fruits that should be avoided when eating low carb foods.
+That said, there are some fruits you may choose to eat less of or avoid depending on your goals.

-The trick is knowing which fruits to avoid, and how much to eat to based on your carb goals.
+The trick is knowing which fruits, and how much to eat to stay within your carb count!

 Below is everything you need to know about low carb fruits, including a sortable guide and a printer friendly chart.
 I hope you’ll find the number of carbs in fruit doesn’t reflect how delicious the fruit is.
 Enjoy!

 The sugar in fruit is a combination of fructose and glucose, also known as simple sugars.
 Although these two types of sugar are processed differently in our bodies, a gram of sugar is a gram of sugar — and sugar is a simple carbohydrate.